 This policy exists to maintain standards of professional and ethical conduct.
-It is expected that students display respect, consideration, politeness, cooperation and tact with clients/patients, staff, preceptors, and other healthcare professionals with respect for the diversity of the individual in all situations.
+It is expected that students display respect, consideration, politeness, cooperation and tact with clients/patients, staff, preceptors, and other healthcare professionals with respect of the individual in all situations.